-Article 2-Short Term Rentals-A portion of a dwelling unit rented on a short-term basis, typically less than 7 days.
+Article 2-Short Term Rentals-A portion of a dwelling unit rented for a period not to exceed seven days. on a short-term basis, typically less than 7 days.

-Article 9-Uses Permitted With Conditions

-Short Term Rentals
+Article 9-Uses Permitted With Conditions Short Term Rentals

 - a.
 Location: - 1.
 Parcels greater than one acre in size or; - 2.
-Parcels within the Old Town Master Development Plan area as shown in the Comprehensive Plan. - 3.
+Parcels within the Old Town Master Development Plan area as shown in the Comprehensive Plan and parcels within 1⁄4 mile of Commercial or PMIX zoned property. - 3.
 Short Term Rentals are only allowed in Single- Family Dwelling Units or Two-Family Dwelling Units (Duplex). - b.
-The owner must occupy a dwelling unit on the same parcel; - c.
+The owner or a local representative must occupy a dwelling unit on the same parcel or an adjacent parcel; - c.
 A maximum of two rooms shall be rented; - d.
 A maximum of four guests are permitted; - e.
 The owner must obtain a Business License with the City; - f.
-The owner must provide their contact info to the City; - g.
-Chapter 17, Article IX, Section 17-254, Regulations Regarding Control of Noise and Sound, must be posted in each room for rent; - h.
-Units must be provided with: - 1.
-A functioning fire extinguisher; - 2.
-Child-proofed electrical outlets; - 3.
-A map identifying escape routes; - 4.
-Emergency Contact Information for the Owner.
+The owner shall pay License Taxes in accordance with Chapter 28; Division 7; - g.
+The owner or local representative must provide their contact info to the City; - h.
+Chapter 17, Article IX, Section 17-254, Regulations Regarding Control of Noise and Sound, must be posted in each room for rent; - i.
+Units must be provided with:

+- 1. A functioning fire extinguisher;

+- 2. A smoke detector in each bedroom;

+- 3. Child-proofed electrical outlets;

+- 4. A map identifying escape routes;

+- 5. Emergency Contact Information for the Owner.